Month 12, Day 17, Thursday 9:00 a.m.

 Would Sebastien be terribly offended if Damien offered him a better Conduit?
 He could probably get one of the Family ones that Titus had outgrown.
 Of course, anyone who noticed the Westbay seal would think Sebastien was a vassal to the Westbays, which seemed like just the kind of thing Sebastien would hate, so perhaps that idea wouldn’t work.

-Damien wasn’t sure whether concern or excitement were forefront in his pounding chest, but he knew one thing for certain.
+Damien wasn’t sure whether concern or excitement were at the forefront in his pounding chest, but he knew one thing for certain.
 Sebastien would need help, and Damien was the perfect person to give it.
 He’d just have to convince Sebastien of that.

 Want to get an email with links as soon as a new chapter comes out?
 Sign up here: https://landing.mailerlite.com/webforms/landing/q4b8d8